rebahozkoc/Parallel_Programming_Project/memory_data_locality/false_sharing/false_sharing_sum/gpt_result_with_paper.md

     2 threads - 1073741824 sum - in 1.555036 seconds

-ChatGpt added padding to avoid the false sharing and it improved  perofromance of code sligthly better than the reference solution.
+ChatGPT added padding to avoid the false sharing and it improved  performance of code sligthly better than the reference solution.